 Bicycles must be non-motorized / non-pedal assist.
 All riders must wear a helmet and are not permitted to use headphones / earbuds during the race.

-Saltsburg Kayak & Canoe is located at 111 Market Street in Saltsburg and will offer racers kayak, tandem kayak, and canoe rentals, as well as bicycle rentals.
-Free livery service will be provided to racers with their own boats, as well as a shuttle to Conemaugh Dam after the race for those that wish to drive themselves to the launch site.
+Saltsburg Kayak & Canoe is located at 111 Market Street in Saltsburg and will offer racers kayak, tandem kayak, and canoe rentals.
+Livery service will be available to racers who have their own boats, a small fee may be charged for this service, as well as a shuttle to Conemaugh Dam after the race for those that wish to drive themselves to the launch site.

-Two Dam Kayak Rentals will offer kayak and tandem kayak rentals for the race, as well as free transportation to those with their own boats.
+Two Dam Kayak Rentals will offer kayak and tandem kayak rentals for the race.
+Transportation to those with their own boats will be available, a small fee may be charged for this service.
 The shuttle will be set up to receive boats at the SVFD River Hall (next to Check-In) from 7:30 to 9:30am.